+Geriatric Use Clinical studies of Rifampin for Injection, USP did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
+Caution should therefore be observed in using rifampin in elderly patients (see WARNINGS)

+ADVERSE REACTIONS:

+To report SUSPECTED ADVERSE REAC-TIONS, contact Fresenius Kabi USA, LLC at 1-800-551-7176 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

+Gastrointestinal

-Geriatric Use Clinical studies of Rifampin for Injection, USP did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
-Caution should therefore be observed in using rifampin in elderly patients (see WARNINGS).
-ADVERSE REACTIONS: Gastrointestinal Heartburn, epigastric distress, anorexia, nausea, vomiting, jaundice, flatulence, cramps, and diarrhea have been noted in some patients.
-Although Clostridium difficile has been shown in vitro to be sensitive to rifampin, pseudomembranous colitis has been reported with the use of rifampin (and other broad spectrum antibiotics).
-Therefore, it is important to consider this diagnosis in patients who develop diarrhea in association with antibiotic use Hepatic Transient abnormalities in liver function tests (e.g., elevations in serum bilirubin, alkaline phosphatase, serum transaminases) have been observed.
-Rarely, hepatitis or a shock-like syndrome with hepatic involvement and abnormal liver function tests has been reported.
-Hematologic Thrombocytopenia has occurred primarily with high dose intermittent therapy, but has also been noted after resumption of interrupted treatment.
+Heartburn, epigastric distress, anorexia, nausea, vomiting, jaundice, flatulence, cramps, and diarrhea have been noted in some patients Although Clostridium difficile has been shown in vitro to be sensitive to rifampin, pseudomembranous colitis has been reported with the use of rifampin (and other broad-spectrum antibiotics).
+Therefore, it is important to consider this diagnosis in patients who develop diarrhea in association with antibiotic use.
+Tooth discoloration (which may be permanent) may occur.
+Hepatic

+Hepatotoxicity including transient abnormalities in liver function tests (e.g., elevations in serum bilirubin, alkaline phosphatase, serum transaminases, gamma-glutamyl transferase) hepatitis, a shock-like syndrome with hepatic involvement and abnormal liver function tests, and cholestasis have been reported (see WARNINGS)

+Hematologic

+Thrombocytopenia has occurred primarily with high dose intermittent therapy but has also been noted after resumption of interrupted treatment.
 It rarely occurs during well supervised daily therapy.
-This effect is reversible if the drug is discontinued as soon as purpura occurs.
-Cerebral hemorrhage and fatalities have been reported when rifampin administration has been continued or resumed after the appearance of Rare reports of disseminated intravascular coagulation have been observed.
+This effect is reversible if the drug is discontinued as soon as purpura occurs Cerebral hemorrhage and fatalities have been reported when rifampin administration has been continued or resumed after the appearance of purpura

+Bare reports of disseminated intravascular coagulation have been observed.

-Leukopenia, hemolytic anemia, and decreased hemoglobin have been observed.
-Agranulocytosis has been reported very rarely.
+Leukopenia, hemolytic anemia, decreased hemoglobin, bleeding, and vitamin K-dependent coagulation disorders (abnormal prolongation of prothrombin time or low vitamin K-dependent coagulation factors) have been observed.

+Agranulocytosis has been reported very rarelv

 Central Nervous System

 Headache, fever, drowsiness, fatigue, ataxia, dizziness, inability to concentrate, mental confusion, behavioral changes, muscular weakness, pains in extremities, and generalized numbness have been observed.
 Psychoses have been rarely reported.

-Rare reports of myopathy have also been asserved
+Rare reports of myopathy have also been observed.

-Ocular

-Visual disturbances have been observed.